NuK80/LendingClubCaseStudy/README.md

 - More defaulters are likely from specific areas/ states
 - Loan Terms and Instalments need to be considered as they affect likely hood of their being paid up

-## Technologies Used
-PowerBI Desktop Tool
-MS Excel
-MS Powerpoint

-## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact